aashutosh004/rf-detr_custom_dataset/README.md

 # RF-DETR Custom Dataset

 ## Overview
-This repository demonstrates how to use RF-DETR (Region-Free Detection Transformer) for object detection with a custom dataset.
+This repository demonstrates how to use RF-DETR for object detection with a custom dataset.
 The example workflow includes:
 - Installing necessary dependencies
 - Running inference on sample images
 - Training a custom model using a dataset from Roboflow